Overview of Cloud Threats Category

 • CDIR SCC Brute Force: Contains context-aware rules that correlate Security Command Center Brute Force escalation findings with data such as Cloud DNS logs.

-• Cloud Hacktool: Activity detected from known offensive security platforms or from offensive tools/software used in the wild by threat actors that specifically target cloud resources.
+• Cloud Hacktool: Activity detected from known offensive security platforms or from offensive tools or software used in the wild by threat actors that specifically target cloud resources.

 • Cloud SQL Ransom: Detects activity associated with exfiltration or ransom of data within Cloud SQL databases.

-• GKE Suspicious Tooling: Detects reconnaissance and exploitation behavior from open source Kubernetes tools.
+• Kubernetes Suspicious Tools: Detects reconnaissance and exploitation behavior from open source Kubernetes tools.

 • IAM Abuse: Activity associated with abusing IAM roles and permissions to potentially privilege-escalate or laterally move within a given Cloud project or across a Cloud organization.